How To Solve Problems By Analogy

 De Mestral's Use Of Analogical Thinking

 Despite its widespread use today, Velcro was not an immediate commercial success for de Mestral.
-However, by the early 1960s and the race to reach the moon, it seems that Velcro was in the right place at the right time.
-With the developing needs of the aerospace industry and the successful use of Velcro by NASA, the clothing and sportswear industries also realised the possibilities that de Mestral's product presented.
-Soon Velcro was selling over 60 million meters of hook-and-loop fastener per year, and de Mestral became a multimillionaire.
+However, by the early 1960s and the race to reach the moon, it seemed that Velcro was in the right place at the right time.
+With the developing needs of the aerospace industry and NASA's successful use of Velcro, the clothing and sportswear industries also realised the possibilities that de Mestral's product presented.
+Soon, Velcro was selling over 60 million meters of hook-and-loop fastener per year, and de Mestral became a multimillionaire.

 An analogy is a comparison between two objects, or systems of objects, that highlights respects in which they are thought to be similar.
 Analogical reasoning is any type of thinking that relies upon an analogy 5